 SHIL encourages ideas and innovations from healthcare professionals then uses well-established processes and extensive experience to assess, protect, develop and commercialise – working collaboratively each step of the way.

 Translating innovative products from original idea to widespread adoption requires a range of skills, many of which are not readily available within each individual health board.
-Skills such as assessing ideas, product development and prototypes, protecting intellectual property, raising finance, building a business, sales and marketing.
+Skills such as assessing ideas, product development and prototypes, regulatory advice, protecting intellectual property, raising finance, building a business, sales and marketing.
 SHIL adds value to NHS Scotland as a dedicated, team working with healthcare professionals across the country to accelerate the development of ideas and projects to improve patient care.

 SHIL offers a systematic innovation pathway and as the only organisation set up to work alongside NHS Scotland on commercialisation activity we provide confidence and reassurance to our health workforce, working to drive a culture of innovation across NHS Scotland.